FOSSEE/st-scripts/getting_started_with_arrays/script.rst

 ..   #. getting started with ``ipython``.
 ..   #. getting started with lists.

-.. #[sushma: the software required to open the ogg files in windows
-.. should also be given in the prerequisites]

 ..
 Author: Anoop Jacob Thomas <anoop@fossee.in>
     Internal Reviewer   : Puneeth